-Anyone over the age of 18 can decide whether or not to participate in the criminal justice system.
-Sexual assaults that involve minors are often reported by "mandatory reporters."
-Mandatory reporters include hotline advocates, doctors, teachers, counselors and other professionals who work with youth.
-They are obligated by law to report any form of abuse on children including sexual assault and sexual abuse.
-These people must report if a young person has been sexually abused or assaulted to provide protection to the minor.
+Individuals between the ages of 18 and 69 can decide whether or not to participate in the criminal justice system.
+Sexual assaults that involve minors or other protected persons are often reported by "mandatory reporters."
+Mandatory reporters include hotline advocates, doctors, teachers, counselors, and other professionals who work with youth, people with disabilities, and the elderly.
+They are obligated by law to report any form of abuse on children or other protected persons, including sexual assault and sexual abuse.
+These people must report if a young person or other protected persons has been sexually abused or assaulted to provide protection for those individuals.
+These reporting laws demonstrate that the safety and well-being of at risk individuals is important.
 These reporting laws demonstrate that the safety and well-being of young people is important.